Mari1yng/MM/testing.md

 - 600 x 1024 Blackberry PlayBook
 - 768 x 1024 iPad
 - 1024 x 1366 iPad Pro

+##### Responsiveness bugs/problems:
+- **Difficulty buttons were moving from inline to block early**, when the board was still underneath them not to the right.
+This was very bad UX - changed media in css
+- **Cards were floating left**, especially visible on smaller devices - added Bootstrap's mx auto class to each tile created via JavaScript
+- **More than 4 tiles in 1 row** on some devices - amended media in css to allow for tile size adjustment in order to keep only 4 tiles in 1 row for all devices tested
+- Part of **header and turn counter were blending** on mobile devices - changed media to amend colour of header for mobile devices in css

 #### Tested interaction in Chrome, Firefox and Opera(mobile):
 Page buttons were tested for correct operation and whether they operated and opened intended parts of page(difficulty levels etc.)